-Leading our research strategy and implementation, Rebecca works in-house and with partners to assess the impact of our tools and initiatives.
+Leading our research strategy and implementation, Rebecca works in-house and with partners to understand, improve and broaden the impacts of civic technology and digital democracy.

-Rebecca holds a PhD in politics and governance, and has worked actively as a researcher for many years.
-Previously managing the work of the Wales Governance Centre at Cardiff University, Rebecca was responsible for the development and establishment of mySociety’s research agenda, and has spoken widely on the impacts of civic technology both at practitioner and academic conferences.
-Rebecca has written several respected research reports on civic technology, and has articles on politics, governance and civic tech published in a number of peer-reviewed journals.
+She holds a PhD in politics and governance, and has worked actively as a researcher for many years.
+She lives in Cardiff and previously lectured in politics at Cardiff University.
 In 2016, Rebecca won the ‘Best Paper Award’ at the Conference for eDemocracy and Open Government, and currently serves as Co-Chair of the OGRX Editorial Board.

-Rebecca is fluent in: research methods, analysis, and helping us know how best to achieve our mission.
+Rebecca is fluent in: research, analysis, parliaments, and helping us know how best to achieve our mission.